Sacramento Dentistry Group

 Frequently asked questions

-Common questions about Invisalign treatment.
+Common questions about Invisalign and clear aligner treatment.

 How does Invisalign actually straighten teeth?